Contributing Code with Pull Requests

 The current version of this document is targeted at Windows users.

-GitHub is a great tool for collaboration, but it takes some getting used to.
+GitHub is a great tool for collaboration, but it can take some time and effort to learn how to use it.
 The power of GitHub centers around the Git version control system.
 If you’ve used other version control systems such as CVS, Apache Subversion, or Mercurial, then Git should be familiar.
 GitHub adds issue management, bug tracking, and other features, making it an ideal platform for maintaining the Marlin project.

 Set up GitHub, Fork, and Clone